What are some ways to improve your oral health?

 Main Page Content

-Taking care of the teeth and mouth on a daily basis is the first step. which can be done at home.
+Taking care of the teeth and mouth on a daily basis is the first step.
 Use dental products such as toothbrushes and toothpaste, and replace toothbrushes every three months.
-It is important to see a dentist on a regular basis to check for developmental problems, or more serious such as mouth and throat cancers.
+It is important to see a dentist on a regular basis to check for developmental problems, or more serious issues such as mouth and throat cancers.
 People, who experience pain in their mouth, teeth, or throat, should contact their oral health care provider right away.
 Just like with other health concerns, treating a problem quickly can help stop it from getting worse.

 Dentists can screen for the potential need for orthodontic work based on jaw alignment and function.
 While the teeth and mouth may appear healthy, these issues can cause headaches and pain, negatively affecting a student’s ability to thrive in school and in life.